AndreasMadsen/dprof/README.md

 ## Format

+The `dprof.json.gz` file is a GZIP compressed JSON file.
+It is possible to get an uncompressed file, just set the environment variable `NODE_DPROF_DEBUG`.

-The format of `dprof.json` is simple, there is an initial part:
+The format `dprof.json` is simple, there is an initial part:

 ```javascript
 {
   version: String, // the version of dprof there generated this JSON file